rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-java.md

   * Our `call` method makes the actual RPC request.
-  * Here, we first generate a unique `correlationId` number and save it - our implementation of `handleDelivery` in `DefaultConsumer` will use this value to catch the appropriate response.
+  * Here, we first generate a unique `correlationId` number and save it - our implementation of `handleDelivery` in `RpcConsumer` will use this value to catch the appropriate response.
   * Next, we publish the request message, with two properties:
     `replyTo` and `correlationId`.
   * At this point we can sit back and wait until the proper response arrives.
-  * Since our consumer delivery handling is happening in a separate thread, we're going to need something to suspend `main` thread before response arrives.
+  * Since our consumer delivery handling is happening in a separate thread, we're going to need something to suspend the `main` thread before the response arrives.
-    Usage of `BlockingQueue` is one of possible solutions.
+    Usage of `BlockingQueue` is one possible solutions to do so.
 Here we are creating `ArrayBlockingQueue` with capacity set to 1 as we need to wait for only one response.
   * The `handleDelivery` method is doing a very simple job, for every consumed response message it checks if the `correlationId`